Office Administration

 OFC 162 : Microsoft Word

-This course focuses on using Microsoft Word 2019 using the Office 365 application to create business documents and develop core-level competencies using Microsoft Office Specialist guidelines.
-Students apply developing skills to create business documents, reports, tables, and employment documents.
-The course includes intensive speed development drills to increase speed and accuracy.
-Students will also focus on document mastery and advanced word processing functions using Microsoft Word 2019 using the Office 365 application.
-Students advance to the expert level of word processing and apply functions to business correspondence, memos, tables, complex reports, office forms, office publications, online resumes, and merged documents.
-The course also includes graphic and design enhancement functions, which give students the skills they need to produce professional and appealing documents and business communications.
-Three lecture hours per week.
+This course focuses on using the current version of Microsoft Word, both at the introductory and advanced level, to create documents, format text, saving files, and adding images.
+Students apply developing skills to create business documents, letters, and employment documents.
+The course includes some speed development drills to increase speed and accuracy.
+Students will also focus on document mastery and advanced word processing functions using Microsoft Word.
+Students advance to the expert level of word processing and apply functions to business correspondence document protection, working with citation.
+Corequisite: OFC105.
 Instructional Support Fee applies.
 3 credits

 Credits